 IoT Information Security

 Experts believe that "ecosystem of the Internet of Things is not secured enough."
 Due to the fact that many devices that connected to the Internet do not encrypt traffic, and complex passwords are not provided, and also due to many other factors, hackers can, for example, activate/disactivate someone else’s dishwashers and washing machines, lock the hosts in their own home or even to observe their home life with the help of, for example, a video camera mounted on a vacuum cleaner.
 To improve security, it is proposed to introduce mandatory certification of devices designed for connection to the Internet, special unified chips installation and other measures.

 In the future, not only houses will become “smart”, but also cities, and even (some) states.
-But at this stage of development of technology and society, the Internet of Things is actively being implemented not on a global scale, but inside companies engaged in the production of goods, energy, transportation, etc. - where new technologies are expected to increase productivity and competitiveness.
-The difficulty of scaling this experience is due to the fact that it is necessary to integrate many systems from different suppliers, and to harmonize their work is a more difficult task than to achieve harmonious sound of the Grand Symphony Orchestra.
+But at this stage of development of technology and society, the Internet of Things is actively being implemented not on a global scale, but inside companies engaged in the production of goods, energy, transportation, etc. — where new technologies are expected to increase productivity and competitiveness.
+The difficulty of scaling this experience is due to the fact that it is necessary to integrate many systems from different suppliers and to harmonize their work is a more difficult task than to achieve the harmonious sound of the Grand Symphony Orchestra.